Grammar vs. Vocabulary (Differences and Examples)

 2. Grammar is more nuanced and arguably more challenging to learn.
 Vocabulary is more straightforward, requiring that one memorize the meanings of words.

 3. Grammar is based on standard rules that remain relatively unchanged over time.
-However, the vocabulary of a language or an individual evolves as words fall out of usage and new terms are continuously created and learned.
+However, a language’s vocabulary evolves as words fall out of usage and new terms are continuously created and learned.

 4. Grammar can best be applied by following a style guide or grammar book.
 Vocabulary can best be put to use by following a dictionary.